posl/sugihara_record_resolver/README.md

 │   ├── ......
 │   └── shell
 │       ├── ......
-│       ├── repository_urls.txt <- add this
+│       ├── repository_urls.txt <- ADD THIS
 │       └── step2.sh <- HERE
 └── dataset (will be added later)
     ├── repositories